-Term Definition technology, backfilling, removal of above-ground structures by explosive or mechanical means, and any other earth moving operations.
+Term Definition Contractor Primary Authorized Employee (PAE) A Contractor employee identified for reviewing the work, identifying the isolation points, and leading group LOTO for Contractor Authorized Employees working directly for that company.
+Company Provided Resources Materials, equipment, supplies, utilities, reports, services, or information to be supplied by Company as set forth in the applicable Contract.
+Excavation Any man-made cut, cavity, trench, or depression in an earth surface, formed by earth removal.
+Digging, blasting, boring, tunneling, drilling or other trenchless technology, backfilling, removal of above-ground structures by explosive or mechanical means, and any other earth moving operations.
 Hot Work Work task that: Produces or could produce sufficient heat or spark to cause ignition Generates or could generate static electricity Uses non-explosion proof or non-intrinsically safe equipment EXAMPLES: Welding, grinding, brazing, abrasive blasting, cutting, use of combustion engine, use of power tools, work on an open electrical panel, spray painting, use of non-intrinsically safe testing equipment, etc. Incident An event that involves personal injury or illness, fire, explosion, property damage, vehicle accident, equipment failure, environmental release, atmospheric release, regulatory inspection, regulatory citation, theft or adverse media or political attention.
 Hazard Identification (HazID) An unsafe act or unsafe condition with no event.
 Intrinsically Safe Equipment Equipment tested and rated by approved testing laboratory.
 Laboratory certifies the equipment is incapable of releasing enough energy to cause ignition of flammable vapors.
 Must be clearly marked with approved rating.
 Job Safety Analysis (JSA) A field-based tool that provides workers with three main categories of information while performing task specific work.
 These include: Review process that captures specific steps with each individual job task.
 The Sequence of Basic Job Steps - This is the order in which the work will be carried out and brief details of how tasks will be performed.
 Potential Hazards - Involves listing hazards that are associated with the task (e.g., falling objects, hot surfaces, overhead powerlines, adjacent work, etc.).
 Safety Controls to Reduce or Eliminate the Hazard - Describes the precautions that will be taken to eliminate or safely control the hazard (e.g., engineer out the hazard, eliminate the hazard, administrative steps toward the hazard, wear proper PPE).
 Nonessential vehicle Vehicles that are not being used for company business Law All laws, statues, regulations, codes, rules, permits, ordinances, orders, injunctions, writs, decrees, or other requirements of any governmental authority having jurisdiction over the parties, the work or any work site.
-Near Miss An unplanned event that did not result in undesired consequence, including but not limited to injury, illness, or damage, but could have potentially resulted in injury, illness, or damage.
-Rescue Service Qualified employees or Contractors designated to rescue Authorized Entrants from Permit Required Confined Spaces.